Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 For more information on cow intelligence and sentience, please review this article and scientific study.
 There is no doubt that cows are feeling beings that can suffer and experience pain, and we must stop pretending otherwise to justify their abuse.

-Now that we have that settled, back to the dairy farm.
+Now that we have that settled, back to dairy farming.
 First things first: “local” does not equal ethical.
 No matter where you are in the world, somewhere is “local” to you.
 You are local to somewhere.
 Just because you are/live close to exploitation, slaughter, forced impregnation and other horrors that cows used for dairy are forced to endure doesn’t make it right or any more ethical than if it was being done further away.
 Horrible and abusive acts are committed each day, and just because they are “local” to us does not make them any less cruel.

 The “humane myth” tells us that there is an ethical way to domesticate, forcibly impregnate, exploit, and slaughter nonhuman animals.
-“Humane” is literally defined as “having or showing compassion or benevolence”.
+“Humane” is literally defined as “Having or showing compassion or benevolence.”
 The dairy industry is literally built upon non-consensual acts that sexualize, mutilate, and exploit the female reproductive system, and it is clear that these acts are the opposite of compassionate.

 Instead of confining and forcibly impregnating hundreds of cows against their will at once, they often do it to 6-100 cows.
 Instead of forcing the animals to stay inside on hard floors all day without access to sunshine or grass, they allow their cows to graze – and they say this as if they are going above and beyond animal welfare standards, ignoring the fact that they forced these dependent captives to be in their care for profit, forced into an unnatural lifecycle from the beginning.
-Instead of taking the lives of hundreds of animals non-consensually by sending them to slaughter, they only do it to the ones who they have intimately raised since birth and “treat like family”.

 Nothing Humane About Forced Impregnation

-Nothing Humane About Stealing Babies
+Nothing Humane About Stealing Calves From Their Mothers

 Which brings me to my next point about the young female calves of the dairy industry.
 Yes, they are separated from their mothers as well, and yes, their futures are just as grim, but the suffering is prolonged – they will grow up (and not really at all, they are slaughtered at just a sliver of the age they could naturally live to) and be forcibly impregnated just like their mothers.